-Securing top ranking on Google is a challenge for roofers.
+Securing the top ranking on Google is a challenge for roofers.
 The good news is that there are more avenues to rank than ever before.
 Aside from traditional organic rankings, there are PPC Google Ads and Google Maps listings (The Local 3 Pack).
-But recently another SERP feature has emerged that provides opportunity to roofing companies who otherwise would not have a chance to rank #1.
+Recently, another SERP feature has emerged that provides an opportunity for roofing companies who otherwise would not have a chance to rank #1.
 This new opportunity is called the featured snippet.
-Because many search queries pose questions within them (who, what, where, when, why, how etc.) Google has created a feature that can provide an immediate answer to users directly on the SERP.
-Google programatically selects a snippet of information from a webpage that best satisfies the query.
+Because many search queries pose questions within them (who, what, where, when, why, how, etc.) Google has created a search result that can provide an immediate answer to users directly on the SERP.
+Google programmatically selects a snippet of information from a webpage that best satisfies the query.
 A featured snippet has the following characteristics:

 - Asks / Answers Question

 Pages selected as featured snippets receive a link at the top of the SERP, above traditional organic results.
 A effectively becomes the #1 Google ranking and generates lots of clicks to your website.
 Most pages selected for snippets already appear within the top 10 organic results for the same query but going from #9 to #1 is still quite a jump.
 While jumping to the very top of SERPs is possible through paid means (Google Ads), featured snippets represent a chance to do so organically.
 No method can force Google to select your page and its content as a snippet on SERPs, but following proven techniques can improve the probability.